 The Central Vacuum is one of the handiest built-in appliances on the planet.
-These products are extremely powerful, durable and best of all invisible.
+These products are powerful, durable and best of all invisible.
 And the result is ultimate convenience for the homeowner.

 The system: motor, filter, piping, hoses and attachments.

 For indoor use, soft, furniture-safe hoses attach to a wall outlet then connect to various attachments.
 Various length hoses are available to reach everywhere in your home.
 Tools and hose attachments can tackle almost any vacuum cleaning job you can imagine.

 If storing long hoses is a problem, there is a simple solution.
 Models are available that actually suck the hose back into the wall for storage.

-Special floor terminations can also be installed in cabinet toe-kick areas.
-These provide a slot that can be opened and debris swept into the system.
+Special floor terminations can also be installed in cabinet toe-kick areas where debris can be swept into the system.
 These toe-kick inlets are great for quick sweepings of busy areas like kitchens and bathrooms.

 Central vacs are DRY system vacuums only.
 Do not use them to suck up water or any other liquids.
 Doing so can do permanent damage to the system.

 - Find your appliance’s owner’s manual and place it in a secure location for future reference.
 If you have lost the manual or want a second copy, you can usually find them on line.